 The best online programs instead allow you to earn an education masters over 16 to 24 months while studying part-time.
 A shortish part-time masters is made possible by accelerated learning.

 - Distance learning courses are made available continuously, including over the summer months.
 Students complete a subject every 2 months.

-- An 8-subject masters may be achieved in 8 x 2 months, which is 16 months.
+- An 8-subject master's degree may be achieved in 8 x 2 months, which is 16 months.

 The accelerated, part-time arrangement is generally considered better than a 1-year online course.
 The degree is 16 months or more but you only have to do one subject at a time.

 Learning outcomes from a Master's in Education online depend on the program and your chosen area of specialisation.
 M.Ed. programmes are a blend of core subjects and electives, with groups of electives forming majors.
 Broadly, however, you can expect the following learning outcomes.

 You'll gain specialist knowledge in your chosen field of specialisation.
-That could be in areas such as early childhood education, educational leadership, cultural awareness, enhancing student wellbeing, and strategies for organisational learning.
+That could be in areas such as school counselling, leadership, cultural awareness, enhancing student welfare, and strategies for organisational learning.

 Lifelong learning and research skills

 Almost all Masters in Education make research and self-directed learning a priority in the curriculum.
 Expect to explore topics such as inquiry-based practice, educational investigation, professional learning and practice, and learning in the digital age.

 Confidence and leadership

-A Masters of Education is an impressive qualification that will expand your opportunities and give you the confidence to strive for more out of your career.
+A Masters of Education degree is an impressive qualification that will expand your opportunities and give you the confidence to strive for more out of your career.
 As well, you may hone your management and leadership style by formally studying leadership principles and methods.

 Today's online Masters in Education programs target skills and knowledge, including leadership strategies, that are directly relevant to education delivery and management in Australia.
-Online courses also have a student-first approach.
+Online learning has a student-first approach.
 You can balance M.Ed. study with other life commitments.